 Dustcluster is a command line shell that lets you perform node operations and fast stateful ssh on named clusters of EC2 nodes.
 (Disclaimer: I’m its primary author)

 It now has a plugin command that lets you bring up an EC2 cluster from a minimal spec (node names, instance types, count) and ssh into it with zero configuration.
 Behind the scenes it generates a fully configured CloudFormation stack based on this high level spec.

-rcviz is a small python module for recursive call graph visualization, which i wrote a few weekends ago.
+rcviz is a small python module for recursive call graph visualisation, which i wrote a few weekends ago.
 It differs from regular call graph visualisations because i) it shows the recursion tree with each invocation of the function as a different node ii) it also shows the args and return values at each node, and iii) it allows you track and graph the execution of just the function/s you are interested in without affecting or slowing down the rest of the codebase.

 It’s probably only useful for visual intuition and debugging of recursive algorithms, not general purpose call graphs.
 Below, I show the usage and output for a Fibonacci numbers routine, and then a recursive descent parser (parser code due to Dr. Tim Finin from here).
 For another example, see the quicksort visualizations on rcviz github readme.